 Is it cheaper to get a new boiler in the summer?

 Arranging a boiler installation during the summer will certainly assist you in keeping boiler costs down.
-It’ll also mean you can avoid having to call out heating engineers in the winter months.
+It’ll also mean avoiding having to call out heating engineers in the winter months.

 How long does a boiler last?

-For both a condensed and a combi boiler, the average life expectancy spans between 10 and 15 years.
+The average life expectancy spans between 10 and 15 years for both a condensed and a combi boiler.
 To ensure your boiler lasts long as possible, it’s wise to arrange a boiler service at least once a year.

-This should be carried out by a Gas Safe registered engineer.
-Investing in a service or boiler replacement may cost money, however, ensuring the efficient and safe running of your boiler for the lengthiest time possible will save you money in the long run.
+A Gas Safe registered engineer should carry this out.
+Investing in a service or boiler replacement may cost money; however, ensuring the efficient and safe running of your boiler for the lengthiest time possible will save you money in the long run.